IDEA-Research/detrex/projects/sqr_detr/README.md

 </div><br/>

 ## Pretrained Models
 Here we provide the pretrained `SQR-DAB-DETR` weights based on detrex.

-An MMDet implementation can be found [here](https://github.com/Fangyi-Chen/SQR).
+An MMDet implementation of SQR-Adamixer and SQR-Deformable-DETR can be found [here](https://github.com/Fangyi-Chen/SQR).

 <table><tbody>
 <!-- START TABLE -->
 <!-- TABLE HEADER -->